SEAN: The last week of February has far, far more titles than I expected. A ridiculous amount, given Yen was mostly the week before.

 ANNA: I had a couple volumes of old Aria and it was beautiful but I think didn’t have a ton of narrative substance?
 I don’t remember, I didn’t stick with it long.

-MELINDA: I am skeptical but always full of hope.
+MJ: I am skeptical but always full of hope.

 SEAN: Vertical Inc. has a one-volume novel, 5 Centimeters per Second: one more side.
 This tells the story from the point of view of the heroine.

-MELINDA: I am interested in this!
+MJ: I am interested in this!